 - With Administration Without Hardware, you can administer telephones that are not yet physically present on the system.
-This greatly facilitates the speed of setting up and making changes to the telephones on the system. - With Automatic Customer Telephone Rearrangement (ACTR), you can move a telephone to be unplugged from one location to a different location without additional switch administration.
+This hastens to setting up and making changes to the telephones on the system. - With Automatic Customer Telephone Rearrangement (ACTR), you can move a telephone to be unplugged from one location to a different location without additional switch administration.
 The switch automatically associates the extension to the new port. - Avaya Wireless Telephone Solutions (AWTS) is fully integrated with Communication Manager and you can have a full access to Communication Manager features from a mobile telephone.